 RPU completed inventory per regulations and found no lead.
 While Riverside Public Utilities has no known lead service lines, older homes (those typically built before 1986) may have a privately-owned lead line.
 These privately-owned service lines consist of the portion of the service line running from the back of the Riverside Public Utilities’ water meter to the customer’s home or business.
 This portion of the water line resides within the customer’s property and is the customer’s responsibility to maintain.

-All service line material inventory information is required to be publicly accessible by October 16, 2024.
-This information will be identified on a public-facing map as Lead, Galvanized requiring replacement (GRR), Non-lead (or actual material such as copper, plastic, or galvanized steel), and Lead status unknown (or unknown).
-Service line material will be updated on the public map as lines are inspected, worked on, or replaced.
-It is the customer’s responsibility to notify Riverside Public Utilities if their service line is replaced in order for us to update our public map.
+Service line material will be updated on the public-facing map as lines are inspected, worked on, or replaced.
+It is the customer’s responsibility to notify Riverside Public Utilities if their service line is replaced.

 See below for answers to frequently asked questions.